The Role Of Medical Evidence In Personal Injury Cases: A Complete Guide

 There are several challenges in using medical evidence in a personal injury case.
 One of the biggest challenges is obtaining the medical records and diagnostic tests from the victim’s healthcare providers.
 This can be a time-consuming process and may require the assistance of an attorney.

-Read More: Is Personal Injury Protection Required In Nevada?
+Read More: Is Personal Injury Protection Required In Pennsylvania?

 Another challenge is the cost of obtaining medical evidence.
 Diagnostic tests and expert testimony can be expensive, and the victim may be responsible for paying these costs.